nodys/spreadstream/README.md

 ### Options

-See too `spreadstream --help` for detailled command line usage, options and default values.
+See too `spreadstream --help` for detailed command line usage, options and default values.

 The [API](#api) use the camelCase version for the dashed options names.
-Every options can be set in the [rc file](#rc-file) using either camelCase or kebab-case format.
+Every option can be set in the [rc file](#rc-file) using either camelCase or kebab-case format.

 - `--id`
    Identifier of the spreadsheet document
-   <small>The spreadsheet document id is the long uniq id in the url of the docuement such as `Dh9CsT4eXiTeKQLWZLpM..`</small>
+   <small>The spreadsheet document id is the long unique identifier in the URL of the document looking like `Dh9CsT4eXiTeKQLWZLpM..`</small>
 - `--sheet`
    Title of the sheet in the document
 - `--replace`